lqb2/blog/_posts/2020-02-17-2020-queer-full-moon-circles.md

 * which dates during that/those season(s) you can and can't attend
 * how you racially identify (each circle will be majority POC)

+---

+thanks to brandon sloan, for the conversation that lead to spring being about touch. thanks to eroc arroyo-montano & gibrán rivera for the fall being about grief.

 <!-- hyperlink bank -->